willy97910/MapleCrush/README.md

 # MapleCrush
-Final Project for the course Programming Design, Information Management, School of Management.
+Final Project for the course Programming Design, Spring 2017.
 A simple game create by C++, this file incudes codes and materials to build.

 - Main program: source.cpp